dalvikus/Code-Samples/CUDA/matrix_multiplication/README.md

 * [How to Overlap Data Transfers in CUDA C/C++](https://devblogs.nvidia.com/how-overlap-data-transfers-cuda-cc/) because it is related to multiple computes.
 * [Finite Difference Methods in CUDA C/C++, Part 1](https://devblogs.nvidia.com/finite-difference-methods-cuda-cc-part-1/) and [Finite Difference Methods in CUDA C++, Part 2
 ](https://devblogs.nvidia.com/finite-difference-methods-cuda-c-part-2/) because it is another application, which should be studied later.

+# Comments on [Ref2]
+It is not clear what are differences in "Tiling", "Memory coalescing" and "Avoiding memory bank conflicts".
+Comments are added in seperate files("Comments on Matrix Multiplication in CUDA.docx", "Comments on Matrix Multiplication in CUDA.pdf").